 - To roast the vegetables: Peel the parsnip and cut into ½-inch thick pieces.
 Cut the pumpkin in half along the equator.
 Use a big spoon to scoop out the seeds.
 You can roast the seeds and use as garnish on the soup.

-- Sprinkle the nutmeg inside one of the pumpkin halves.
+- Sprinkle the nutmeg inside the pumpkin halves.

 - Place the parsnip in a baking dish.
 Place the pumpkin, cut-side-down, over the parsnips.
 Add 2 cups of water to the baking dish.
 Roast at 425 degrees F for about 60 minutes.

 - The pumpkin is ready when it collapses and is soft enough to scoop out the flesh.
 Remove from the oven and let cool slightly.